 An EOT is not a one-size-fits-all transition.
 While the technical elements of an EOT sale can often be standardised and follow proven best practice, founders’ experiences are rarely the same.

-This is where your adviser plays a vital role.
+This is where other advisers can play a vital role.
 Beyond the nuts and bolts of the transaction, they support you through the wider personal and practical aspects of the transition, including:

 - Readiness to sell.
 Helping you assess whether an EOT is the right option, and whether the timing is right for you.